Brandon Baddock: Professional

 After being drafted 161st overall by the New Jersey Devils in the sixth round of the 2014 NHL Entry Draft, Baddock signed a three-year entry-level contract with the Devils on June 1, 2016.

-On January 29, 2017, the Devils' AHL affiliate, the Albany Devils, reassigned him to their ECHL affiliate, the Adirondack Thunder.
+On January 29, 2017, the Devils' American Hockey League (AHL) affiliate, the Albany Devils, reassigned him to their ECHL affiliate, the Adirondack Thunder.
 The same day, he made his professional debut for the Thunder, in a 3–2 win against the Elmira Jackals.
 He ultimately appeared in 21 games with four assists in his rookie professional season for the Thunder.
 On October 7, 2017, he made his AHL debut for the Binghamton Devils in a 2–1 win against the Bridgeport Sound Tigers.
 On October 28, 2017, he scored his first professional goal in a 2–1 win against the Springfield Thunderbirds, playing 53 games with three goals and four assists in the 2017–18 AHL season.
 The following season, he played 67 games with three goals, seven assists and was the 2018–19 AHL season penalty infraction minute leader.

-On July 15, 2019, the New Jersey Devils re-signed Baddock to a one-year two-way contract.
+On July 15, 2019, the New Jersey Devils re-signed Baddock to a one-year, two-way contract.
 He played 50 games with six goals and nine assists in the shortened AHL season.

 On October 9, 2020, the Montreal Canadiens signed Baddock to a one-year two-way contract.
-He was promoted to the Canadiens' taxi squad in the 2020–21 season, however, he never appeared in an NHL game.
+He was promoted to the Canadiens' taxi squad in the 2020–21 season, however never appeared in an National Hockey League (NHL) game.
 He also appeared in 25 games with two goals and three assists for the Canadiens' AHL affiliate, Laval Rocket, in the 2020–21 AHL season.

-On July 27, 2021, the Canadiens re-signed Baddock to a one-year two-way contract.
+On July 27, 2021, the Canadiens re-signed Baddock to a one-year, two-way contract.
 After injuries and a COVID-19 outbreak on the Canadiens' roster, he made his NHL debut on December 30, 2021, in a 4–0 loss against the Carolina Hurricanes.
 He was placed on the COVID-19 protocol the following day.

 On February 12, 2022, Baddock was traded by the Canadiens to the Minnesota Wild in exchange for Andrew Hammond.

+Following the conclusion of his contract with the Wild, Baddock was released as a free agent.
+Prior to the commencement of the 2023–24 season, Baddock was signed to a one-year AHL contract with the Rockford Icehogs, the primary affiliate of the Chicago Blackhawks, on October 10, 2023.

+During the 2024–25 season, his second with the IceHogs, Baddock registered 7 points through 38 regular season games before he was traded to the Toronto Marlies for future considerations on March 14, 2025.
+On August 4, 2025, Baddock agreed to a one-year AHL contract extension with the Marlies for the 2025–26 season.